 Assignments will be published approximately four weeks before the beginning of each period.
 Once assignments have been made, no changes or trades by students will be permitted.

 On the first day of the clerkship, students spend the morning in an orientation session.
 At this session, detailed information about the goals and objectives of the clerkship, evaluation processes, copies of evaluation instruments, hospital schedules and other information is distributed.
 Proper format for the history and physical exam and an introduction to medical decision-making are provided.

 Inpatient teams are comprised of an attending physician, an upper-level resident team leader, first-year residents, and Year 3 and Year 4 medical students.

-*Students are allowed at least four days free of clinical responsibilities during each four-week block.
+Students are allowed at least two days free of clinical responsibilities during each two-week block.

 The ambulatory rotation generally begins at 8:00 a.m. and usually concludes at 5:00 p.m. each day.